NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

-As earlier, it is important to consider carefully what outlier threshold to use, and to examine the number and distribution of inliners.
+As earlier, it is important to consider carefully what outlier threshold to use, and to examine the number and distribution of inliers.

-Here it is suggested that the DEM be obtained as in the previous example, from a stereo pair, and the shapefile delineating the water-land inteface be drawn on top of an orhtoimage created with the same stereo pair.
+Here it is suggested that the DEM be obtained as in the previous example, from a stereo pair, and the shapefile delineating the water-land interface be drawn on top of an orthoimage created with the same stereo pair.
 The commands for that can be as follows::

      parallel_stereo -t dg left.tif right.tif left.xml right.xml \